jigx-com/jigx-docs-examples/docs/Datasource/static.md

 updatedAt: Wed Mar 05 2025 15:07:00 GMT+0000 (Coordinated Universal Time)
 ---

 Static lists are typically used when data needs to be accessed but hardly ever manipulated, handled, or updated.
 Within Jigx , we have ensured that static data is easily specified but also accessed with the same ease.
 Static data can be configured as a direct data source on a jig or as a global datasource that can be accessed or referenced across various jigs or components.
-This data source, whether configured locally or globally can be&#x20;

-## ****Configuration options****
+## Configuration options

 When setting up a `static datasource` component within a Jig you have the option to use them in various ways: